-A secondary tonic may be identified in a mode signature by a suffix of the form @t, where t is the chromatic-scale symbol for the tonic.
-For example, //I-//A@p3 represents an Ionian-mode tonic change up a minor third (t=p3).
-The Ionian anchor relative to any home tonic is a fourth above it.
-However, a secondary tonic has no alphabet of its own, so there's no anchor symbol corresponding to I available for it.
-The position of the anchor symbol would be a fourth above p3, which is p6, the treble note of tritone A. The Ionian tritone of the secondary tonic is therefore A, the inversion of A. This is understood without spelling out the scale.
+A secondary tonic is identified in a mode signature by a suffix of the form @t, where t is the chromatic-scale symbol for the tonic.
+For example, //I-//A@p3 represents an Ionian-mode tonic change up a minor third.
+There's no direct representation of a new Ionian tritone "I" because this would require a separate alphabet for the new tonic.
+The new Ionian anchor is a fourth above the new tonic p3, which makes it p6, the other end of the A tritone.
+In other words, change is from a home Ionian mode with tritone I to a secondary Ionian mode with tritone A, the inversion of A. This is understood without spelling out the scale (spelling it out as p3-4-5-p6-p7-1-2-p3 verifies it).